Best Supplements for Cholesterol Support

 For most readers, the best supplement for cholesterol support depends on the lab pattern.

 • If the main issue is LDL cholesterol and your day-to-day fiber intake is not great, psyllium is often the more practical starting point.
 It is a straightforward way to add soluble fiber and usually makes more sense than jumping to a long list of trendy ingredients.
-You can read more in our psyllium husk guide.
+You can read more in our psyllium husk guide and the Fiber Timing and Psyllium Tolerance Map.

 • If the main issue is high triglycerides, omega-3 has better evidence than most supplements for helping lower them.
 That does not make it the right choice for every person with “high cholesterol.”
 See our omega-3 guide for a fuller breakdown.